iRayan7/startupschool19/README.md

 ### [How Investors Measure Startups Q&A](https://www.startupschool.org/videos/85)
 *  How investors measure startups at early stages?
-    * Team (Most important) (Why your are working on this idea? your clarity of thought?
+    * Team (Most important) (Why you are working on this idea? your clarity of thought?
 How good are you with convincing others?
 If an investor gives you capital you know what to do with it?)
     * Product market fit
     * Market opportunity
 * When to fundraise?